 - Level 3 core unit in the Human Resource Management; Work and Employment Relations major sequences

 - Level 3 elective

-- Students are able to (1) develop a familiarity and a critical understanding of core concepts in the scholarly literature on international and comparative employment relations; (2) develop an informed understanding of broad patterns of employment relations parties, practices, and institutions, in a number of key countries; (3) develop and improve the ability to engage in comparative analysis; (4) learn to reflect on their own learning experiences throughout the semester and to apply this knowledge to various topical issues relevant to international employment relations; (5) further develop research, essay and report writing, and verbal presentation skills; (6) develop ethical and cultural awareness in an international context and an understanding of comparative institutional development through engagement with relevant lecture content, discussions in seminars, and assigned readings; and (7) develop information literacy and writing skills through the completion of a research essay.
+Students are able to (1) demonstrate a critical understanding of core concepts in the scholarly literature on international and comparative employment relations; (2) demonstrate an informed understanding of broad patterns of employment relations parties, practices, and institutions, in a number of key countries; (3) demonstrate the ability to engage in comparative analysis; (4) critically reflect on learning experiences and the application of new knowledge to various topical issues relevant to international employment relations; (5) demonstrate advanced research, essay and report writing, and verbal presentation skills; and (6) apply ethical and cultural awareness in an international context, and an understanding of comparative institutional development, to relevant lecture content, discussions in seminars, and assigned readings.

 - Unit rules